 In the documentary “What Will Become of Us,” Frank Lowy, the billionaire founder of the Westfield corporation of shopping malls, has a dilemma: Should he sell his beloved business and go into retirement, or should he keep his business, which he plans to leave to his three sons?
 At first glance, this might seem like a movie about “rich people’s problems.”
 However, Lowy (who was born in 1930) has a much more emotionally riveting and fascinating story to tell in this film, which clocks in at a brisk 75 minutes.

-Lowy, who was born in the country then known as Czechoslovakia, is no spoiled heir who was handed his wealth by a privileged parent.
-He literally has a “rags to riches” story a Jewish refugee of the Nazis who invaded his country and tore his family apart.
+Lowy, who was born in the country then known as Czechoslovakia, is not a spoiled heir who was handed his wealth by a privileged parent.
+He literally has a “rags to riches” story as a Jewish refugee of Nazis who invaded his country and tore his family apart.
 In “What Will Become of Us,” Lowy, accompanied by his biographer David Kushner, goes back to many of the sites from his childhood that still haunt him.

 After fleeing Nazi-occupied Hungary, Lowy and his family went their separate ways.
 He lived in Palestine and Israel from 1946 to 1952.
 His sister married a lawyer in Australia, where his mother and brother eventually moved.
 Lowy later joined them in Australia in 1952, when he began his life as a business mogul in Sydney.